-School Staff includes, but is not limited to, educators, student support staff, administrators, counselors, school nurses, kitchen personnel, custodians, administrative assistants, or paraprofessionals.
+School Staff includes, but is not limited to, educators, administrators, counselors, school nurses, cafeteria workers, custodians, bus drivers, athletic coaches, advisors to extracurricular activities, support staff, or paraprofessionals.

 Target is a student against whom bullying, cyber-bullying, or retaliation has been perpetrated.